switchupcb/disgo/README.md

 ### Contributing

-Disgo is the easiest Discord Go API for developers to use and contribute to.
-You can contribute to this repository by viewing the [Project Structure, Code Specifications, and Roadmap](/_contribution/CONTRIBUTING.md).
+Disgo is the easiest Discord Go API for developers to use and contribute to: You can contribute to this repository by viewing the [Project Structure, Code Specifications, and Roadmap](/_contribution/CONTRIBUTING.md).

 ## Ecosystem